oss-generic/process/codingStandards/CodingStandard-Java.md

 import junit.framework.AssertionFailedError;
 ```

->*Hint: You can organise the imports automatically by simply pressing CTRL+SHIFT+O in Eclipse.*

-However, note that the default orderings of different IDEs are not always the same.
+>*Tip: IDEs have support for auto-ordering import statements.* However, note that the default orderings of different IDEs are not always the same.
 It is recommended that you and your team use the same IDE and stick to a consistent ordering.

-**3. Imported classes should always be listed explicitly.**
+**3. :star: Imported classes should always be listed explicitly.**

 <table>
   <tr>